alastairlundy/CliRunner/docs/COMPARISON.md

 ### Entry Point
 CliWrap's intended entrypoint is the ``Cli`` static class with the ``Wrap`` static method.

-CliRunner's intended entrypoint, as of v0.8.0,  is the ``CreateInstance`` static method in the ``Command`` class.
+CliRunner's intended entrypoint, as of v0.11.0,  is through the``CommandBuilder`` class that builds Commands fluently, and the ``CommandRunner`` class which runs the Command.

 ### Command
 In addition to what CliWrap provides in Command properties, CliRunner adds several properties for ``UseShellExecution``, ``ProcessorAffinity``, and ``WindowCreation``.

-As of v0.8.0 CliRunner differs by moving business logic out of the Command class and into separate classes, whilst providing extension methods for the Command class for ease of use.
+CliRunner differs by moving business logic out of the Command class and into separate classes.

 ### Credential Model
 To avoid naming conflicts with naming both a variable ``Credentials`` and the ``Credentials`` class, CliRunner calls the class ``UserCredentials``.